The site has been divided into 6 sections on our main menu – Advice & Info, Services, Our Responsibilities, News & Notices, Get Involved and About Us

 Find out who’s who at your regional council, including contact details for your councillors, information on the structure of the council and doing business with us.

 In this section you will find: Information about Your Council.
-Details about Our Structure and What We Do as well as information about how to Work For Us and do business with us in our Tenders & Contracts page.
+Details about Our Structure and What We Do as well as Employment information.

 Flexibility is key to the design of our homepage.
 Our main “Information about” and “Information for” menus list main areas of interest, pages that call for prominence, and the most used online services such as Rainfall and River flows data are also featured in our “Get it done online” area.